4 Paths to $1 Million

 While it’s easy to assume that people with millions in the bank got there by inheriting family money or raking in massive salaries, plenty earn their fortunes by living frugally, investing wisely and creating their own income-producing opportunities.

-Here’s how four ordinary Americans became millionaires in their own right.
+Here’s how four ordinary Americans became millionaires in their own right: the frugal investor, the diversified real estate mogul, the savvy successor and the persistent business owner.

 Ilene Davis, 66, Cocoa Beach, Fla.